gianni-rosato/rAV1ator/README.md

 AV1 aims to be more efficient than HEVC & VP9 by around 30%, and more efficient than h.264 by 50%.
 Traditionally, a lot of AV1 encoder implementations have been pretty slow compared to competing codecs' encoders, but the Rust-based [rav1e](https://github.com/xiph/rav1e) encoder has seen decent increases in speed recently and is improving more every day.
 We decided to use rav1e in order to give users a memory-safe AV1 encoder implementation that prioritizes visual quality &amp; "just works," for the most part.

 One downside of rav1e is that despite being generally quicker than the libaom AV1 reference encoder, it is quite a bit slower than the SVT-AV1 production encoder.
 To combat this while maintaining high visual quality, rAV1ator utilizes a tool called [Av1an](https://github.com/master-of-zen/Av1an) that is capable of detecting scene changes in a video & splitting the video into multiple shorter videos (chunks) based on those scene changes, then encoding these chunks in parallel.
 This works especially well with longer videos. rAV1ator will determine the number of chunks to use based on Av1an's internal chunk allocator, which calculates the number of chunks your system can handle based on your logical CPU cores & the amount of RAM you have available.
+This can be manually specified as well, if you'd like to push your system harder or allow encoding to take up less system resources.
 Encoding speed scales with the number of chunks you have, so more chunks is faster but harder on your CPU & memory.

-rAV1ator comes bundled with its own version of ffmpeg that is capable decoding videos to detect source information, upscaling & downscaling videos with a sharp scaling algorithm called lanczos, & encoding audio using the Opus audio codec via libopus.
+rAV1ator comes bundled with its own version of ffmpeg that is capable decoding videos to detect source information, upscaling & downscaling videos with a number of user configurable scaling algorithms, & encoding audio using the Opus audio codec via libopus.

 ## Why no Flathub?